Whitney-Nihi/alx-low_level_programming/0x08-recursion/README.md

--int factorial(int n) -  Function returns the factorial of a given number -int _pow_recursion(int x, int y) - Function returns the value of x raised to the power of y -int _sqrt_recursion(int n) -  Function returns the natural square root of a number
+-int factorial(int n) -  Function returns the factorial of a given number -int _pow_recursion(int x, int y) - Function returns the value of x raised to the power of y -int _sqrt_recursion(int n) -  Function returns the natural square root of a number -int is_prime_number(int n) - Function returns 1 if the input integer is a prime number, otherwise return 0